-- When the true model is AR1 and we fit ARMA(2,1), it seems that we often obtain a model with estimated MA1 coefficient on the boundary of invertibility. - It is clear from this that we cannot reject an AR1 hypothesis, even though the Fisher information based analysis appears to give strong evidence that the data should be modeled with a nonzero MA1 coefficient. - It may be sensible to avoid fitted models too close to the boundary of invertibility.
+- When the true model is AR1 and we fit ARMA(2,1), it seems that we often obtain a model with estimated MA1 coefficient on the boundary of invertibility. - Thus, we cannot reject an AR1 hypothesis for the Huron data, even though the Fisher information based analysis appears to give strong evidence that the data should be modeled with a nonzero MA1 coefficient.

+• It may be sensible to avoid fitted models too close to the boundary of invertibility.
 This is a reason not to blindly accept whatever model AIC might suggest.

-Question 5.9.
+Question 5.10.
 What else could we look for to help diagnose, and understand, this kind of model fitting problem?
 Hint: pay some more attention to the roots of the fitted ARMA(2,1) model.